 The Savio institutional cluster forms the foundation of the Berkeley Research Computing (BRC) Institutional/Condo Cluster.
-As of August 2016, the system consists of 331 compute nodes in various configurations to support a wide diversity of research applications, with a peak performance of 306 teraFLOPS per second, and offers approximately 1 Petabyte of high-speed parallel storage.
+As of January 2019, the system consists of 480 compute nodes in various configurations to support a wide diversity of research applications, with a total of over 11,500 cores and a peak performance of 450 teraFLOPS per second, and offers approximately 1.4 Petabytes of high-speed parallel storage.
 Savio was launched in May 2014, and is named after Mario Savio, a political activist and a key member of the Berkeley Free Speech Movement.

 When users login to Savio, they will ssh to hpc.brc.berkeley.edu.
 This will make a connection through the BRC firewall and they will land on one of the 4 interactive Login Nodes.
 Users should use the Login Nodes to prepare their jobs to be run - editing files and compiling applications, etc. - and for submitting their jobs via the scheduler.
 These 4 Login Nodes have the same specifications as some of the general compute nodes, but the Login Nodes are shared and are not to be used for directly running computations (instead, submit your jobs via the scheduler, to be run on one or more of the cluster's hundreds of Compute Nodes), nor for transferring data (instead, use the cluster's Data Transfer Node).